rtmigo/neatest_py/README.md

 # [neatest](https://github.com/rtmigo/neatest_py#readme)

+Easy-to-use test runner.
+- Simplifies discovery of `unittest.TestCase` tests in the project
-Simplifies test discovery.
-Runs tests with standard `unittest` module.
+- Runs tests with standard `unittest`
+- Can be started from the shell with a single-word command: `neatest`
+- Tests can be customized by python scripts calling `neatest.run(...)`

-Can be invoked from Python code as `neatest.run(...)` method instead of running `python -m unittest discover ...` in shell.
+`neatest` can replace many runs of `python -m unittest discover ...` command.
+The priority for `neatest` is full compatibility and interchangeability with the standard `unittest`.
+Tests that can be run from `neatest` can also be run with `unittest` without any project modification.

 --------------------------------------------------------------------------------